intro-to-data-science-21-workshop/01-MilanSchroeder-jsonlite/README.md

 ## Statement of contributions

-**Sangeeth Selvaraju** prepared the practice material and post-processed the recording.
+**Sangeeth Selvaraju** prepared the presentation and practice material.

-**Milan Schröder** prepared the presentation slides and recording.
-He also provided an example to the practice material.
+**Milan Schröder** prepared the script used in the presentation and the workshop, and formatted the presentation.